MicrosoftDocs/minecraft-creator/creator/Documents/BehaviorPack.md

 ### Enter UUIDs

-Similar to the resource pack manifest file, you will need to generate two different UUIDs for the header and module sections of your manifest file.
+Similar to the resource pack manifest file, you will need to generate two different 'Universally Unique Identifiers (UUIDs)' for the header and module sections of your manifest file.
 You can get UUIDs from an online generator such as https://www.uuidgenerator.net/.

 ![Image of UUIDGenerator.net home screen with a custom UUID generated](Media/BehaviorPack/UUID.png)